thegetty/quire-docs/content/resources/workshop.md

 ### `figures.yaml`

-The `id` is assigned in the `figures.yaml` file.
-In the `figures.yaml` file you store the path to the image file as well as the caption, credit, label, alt text, etc. Each image and its related data is assigned an `id`.
-As we mentioned before, the beauty of YAML is that you store information in one place and can reference it in multiple locations throughout your publication using the `id`.
-This also means that if you edit a image's caption, rather than changing it everywhere the image appears in your publication, you only need to update it in the `figures.yaml` file and it will automatically update everywhere the `id` is used in a shortcode.
+Each image is assigned its own `id` in the `figures.yaml` file which is found in the `_data` folder.
+In addition to the image path, the `id` is also associated with the caption, credit, label, alt text, etc of an image.
+As mentioned earlier, the beauty of YAML is that you store information in one place and can reference it in multiple locations throughout your publication.
+For example, if you edit a image's caption, rather than changing it everywhere the image appears in your publication, you only need to update it in the `figures.yaml` file and it will automatically update everywhere the `id` is used in a shortcode.

 Here is an example of a `figures.yaml` entry: